bintaDouk/ada-project-americanDentalAssociation/index.md

 Here, we can clearly see long-term changes in the popularity of different movie genres.
 The majority of genres exhibit a popularity trend consistent with the movies popularity peaks where the trend was positive until 2017 and reversed shortly after that.
 It is also observed that crime and thriller movie genres have been consistently gaining popularity over the years.
 A clear declining trend is also observed for the historical movie genre and music movies.
 What is a music movie?
 As per IMDb:

 > Music Movie: Contains significant music-related elements while not actually being a Musical; this may mean a concert, or a story about a band (either fictional or documentary).
-Examples: A Star Is Born (2018) |Almost Famous (2000) | Sunshine Daydream (2013)
+Examples: A Star Is Born (2018), Almost Famous (2000), Sunshine Daydream (2013)

 Focusing ourselves on the impact of wars, we can see that the popularity in war and historical movies genres has been very stable over the years.
 It is clear that people are always interested in re-visiting and learning about historical events through the lens of a movie.

+## Comparing Movie Releases and Genre Popularity

-However are the interest fluctuations related to the number of movies released over the years?
+Are the interest fluctuations related to the number of movies released over the years?
 To answer this, we have to restrict ourselves in movies data availability period which overlaps with available Google Search Trends Data for years 2004-2012.
 We can then estimate the correlation between the number of movies released and the interest in a particular genre.

 <image src="images/Q4/correlation.png" style="width: 100%; height: auto;"></image>

 The results suggest that the number of genre-specific movies released in a year is largely negatively correlated with the interest for such a genre.
 A possible explanation for that could be that if more movies are released in a genre, audiences might experience fatigue or feel overwhelmed, leading to a decline in search interest.
 Nonetheless, there are three notable outliers over our defined sample period: Music, Musicals and Sci-Fi movies.
 These differences could be explained by a boom of Sci-Fi movies released over the 2000s.
 There was also a shorter boom in Musicals, especially notable with the release of *Mamma Mia!* and other Musicals that followed the influx of this movie's genres.
 This would suggest that over the years the interest in such genres was not dilluted by the amount of new movies being released.
 Nonetheless, these results are not significant at a 5% confidence level, therefore cannot be considered as a strong evidence of a relationship between the number of movies released and the interest in a genre.

+## Impact of Global Events on Movies Popularity

-But what about the impact of global events on audience preferences?
+What about the impact of global events on audience preferences?
 To answer this question, we will shift focus to changes in genre popularity when these events occur.
 We can firstly try to check if the occurences of different global events had an impact on the interest of certain movie genres.
 For that, we have collected the most important global events from the [Wikipedia's 21st Century Timeline](https://en.wikipedia.org/wiki/Timeline_of_the_21st_century) and classified them into 5 types: wars, political instability, natural disasters, catastrophes, pandemics, and economic crises.
 We then analyzed the changes interest of different movie genres together with the number of instances of these events over the months over the period of 2004 to 2023.
 For that, a linear regression analysis was performed to estimate the impact of these events on the interest in a genre.
 Below we have plotted only those results which are significant at a 5% confidence level.

 <image src="images/Q4/events_on_movie_interest.png" style="width: 100%; height: auto;"></image>